subutai-io/documentation/user/pages/02.working-with-subutai/02.using-peerOS/03.peeros-quick-install/02.other-hypervisors/docs.md

 2. Install the Vagrant VMware Desktop Provider plugin.

-   1. Install the Vagrant VMware Utility, a system installation package available for download [here](https://www.vagrantup.com/docs/vmware/vagrant-vmware-utility.html).
+   a.
+Install the Vagrant VMware Utility, a system installation package available for download [here](https://www.vagrantup.com/docs/vmware/vagrant-vmware-utility.html).
-   2. Initiate the Vagrant VMware Desktop provider plugin installation.
+   b.
+Initiate the Vagrant VMware Desktop provider plugin installation.
-   Go [here](https://www.vagrantup.com/docs/vmware/installation.html) for detailed instructions about the installation and license setup.
+   ✔️ Go [here](https://www.vagrantup.com/docs/vmware/installation.html) for detailed instructions about the installation and license setup.
    `vagrant plugin install vagrant-vmware-desktop`

 3. Launch a Subutai Peer using the Stretch box for the VMWare Desktop provider.